jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 ---
+date: 2024-04-13T12:00-07:00
 title: Blockin' bots on Netlify
-description: Sniff the user agent to block AI crawlers from accessing your site
+description: Sniff the user agent in an edge function to prevent some AI crawlers from accessing your site
 prism: true
 ---